Asking for advice in the clothing store

 Een dialoog in een kledingwinkel op de Kalverstraat in Amsterdam

-A dialogue in a clothing store on the Kalverstraat in Amsterdam
+A dialogue in a clothing store on Kalverstraat in Amsterdam

 2. Maria: Hallo, ik zoek een spijkerbroek.
 Heeft u iets in maat 38?
 (Hello, I'm looking for a pair of jeans.
-Do you have any in size 38?)
+Do you have something in size 38?)

 3. Verkoper: Ja, we hebben deze spijkerbroek in maat 38.
 Die staat goed bij een bloes.
 (Yes, we have these jeans in size 38.
-They look good with a blouse.)
+They go well with a blouse.)

 4. Maria: Ik zoek liever iets in een lichte kleur.
-(I'd prefer something in a light color.)
+(I would rather look for something in a light color.)

 5. Verkoper: U kunt een beige broek combineren met een zwarte riem en een blauw T‑shirt.
-(You could pair beige trousers with a black belt and a blue T-shirt.)
+(You can combine beige pants with a black belt and a blue T‑shirt.)

 6. Maria: Goed idee.
 En misschien ook nog een jas en een hoed?
 (Good idea.
-Maybe a coat and a hat as well?)
+And maybe also a jacket and a hat?)

 7. Verkoper: Dat kan.
 Of een trui staat er ook goed bij.
 (That's possible.
-A sweater would also go well with it.)
+Or a sweater also goes well with it.)

 9. Verkoper: Neem bruine laarzen of bruine schoenen.
 Dat is stijlvol en comfortabel.
-(Try brown boots or brown shoes.
-They're stylish and comfortable.)
+(Take brown boots or brown shoes.
+That's stylish and comfortable.)

 10. Maria: Helemaal goed!
 Kan ik met pin betalen?
-(Perfect!
-Can I pay with a debit card?)
+(All right!
+Can I pay by debit card?)

 1. Welke maat spijkerbroek zoekt Maria?